Krystian19/cactus-app/README.md

 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Find and implement a better design for the current video player component
 + - [ ] Setup pagination for the Genre schemas and the client's Genre view
+  + - [ ] Setup pagination for the Genre schema
+  + - [ ] Setup pagination for the client's Genre view list
 + - [ ] Setup name search for the Genre schemas and the client's Genre view
 + - [ ] Implement a not found page for content that is not found
 + - [ ] Create an error component to show if the client's requests fails